gnuton/RagBag/Docs/python.md

 ## args, * and **: ways of passing args to functions##
-Python allows programmers to pass arguments to functions in three ways.
-The following "foo" functions these three options
+Python allows programmers to pass arguments to functions in three ways. foo functions show all these three options to you

 ````
 def foo1(first, second):
         print first